misiektoja/lol_monitor/docs/configuration.md

 The URL is typed hidden, checked for shape, and written to the dotenv file with owner-only permissions.
 The command names the service it recognised so you can tell a mistyped destination from the right one.

 The destination decides the service.
-A `https://ntfy.sh/...` link is treated as ntfy and a Discord webhook link as Discord, even when `WEBHOOK_PROVIDER` says otherwise, and the run says so once at startup.
+A `https://ntfy.sh/...` link is treated as ntfy and a Discord webhook link as Discord, even when `WEBHOOK_PROVIDER` says otherwise.
+While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
+A warning appears only when your configuration file sets a provider the URL disagrees with.
 Pass `--webhook-provider` to override that for a self-hosted host the tool cannot recognise.

 Send one real notification to check the setup: